Impact

 - Over 70% use recipes to prepare their meals.
 The main source for finding recipes are websites and cooking blogs, mostly accessed through a google search.
 Although they use their phones to read recipe directions, mobile apps are rarely used for recipe discovery.

 - A surprising majority (72.7%) of users does not buy groceries online.
-This raises the question of why that is and has to be investigated further as it’s conflicting with business goals for the app.

 - When it comes to food waste, 70.9% of users tend to throw out small amounts of unused food per week.
 The main cause for this is loosing track of food expiry dates.

-Conclusions - Definition of the target audience & product requirements
+Definition of the target audience & product requirements

 Survey results helped me narrow down the primary target audience to seek out for user interviews next.
 They also led to defining product requirements to build a responsive web app with a mobile-first approach that would be accessible through the browser, as this is the main way users like to discover recipes and follow recipe directions.